imagej/imagej.github.io/_pages/ImgLib2_Examples.md

 **Important**: it does not matter which type of **Img** you use to hold the data as we will use **Iterators** and **RandomAccesses** to access the image content.
 It might be, however, important if you work on two **Img** at the same time using **Iterators**, see Example2.

-{% include github-embed org='imglib ' repo='imglib-tutorials ' source='Example1b.java ' %}
+{% include github-embed org='imglib' repo='imglib-tutorials' source='Example1b.java' %}

 ### Example 1c - Creating a new ImgLib2 image